cp-psource/psource-shortcodes/readme.txt

 == Description ==

-[Shortcodes Ultimate](https://cp-psource.github.io/upfront-shortcodes/) is a comprehensive collection of various visual and functional elements, which you can use in the post editor, text widgets or even in template files.
-Using Shortcodes Ultimate you can easily create tabs, buttons, boxes, sliders and carousels, responsive videos and much, much more.
+[PSOURCE Shortcodes](https://cp-psource.github.io/upfront-shortcodes/) is a comprehensive collection of various visual and functional elements, which you can use in the post editor, text widgets or even in template files.
+Using PSOURCE Shortcodes you can easily create tabs, buttons, boxes, sliders and carousels, responsive videos and much, much more.

 = Feature highlights =
 * [50+ beautiful shortcodes](https://cp-psource.github.io/upfront-shortcodes/shortcodes/)